III. Site Visitors

 At the conclusion of the site visit, programs and site visit team members are expected to complete and submit evaluations of the visitors.
 The CAA site visitors make a significant contribution to the professions through their outstanding volunteer efforts to ensure the maintenance of high standards in the graduate education of future audiologists and speech-language pathologists.
 The CAA maintains confidential records on site visitor performance to assist site visitors in performing their responsibilities effectively and to ensure that the site visit portion of the accreditation process is conducted in an exemplary fashion.
 The CAA reviews these evaluative records on a regular basis, and provides feedback to site visitors.

 Site visitor performance is evaluated based on the expectations set forth in this manual as defined in the Site Visitor Terms of Agreement, Responsibilities of Site Visit Team, and Behavior of Site Visitors sections of this chapter.
 These elements have been grouped into eight broad categories that include:

 - Team performance

 Written site visitor evaluations form part of the ongoing assessment process that CAA conducts.
-The CAA makes available evaluation forms online and by request from the Accreditation Office.
+The CAA makes available evaluation forms online via a secure survey site and by request from the Accreditation Office.

 - The program director completes an online Site Visitor Performance Feedback Survey to provide performance feedback on the members of the site visit team.
 In addition to completing the Site Visitor Performance Feedback Survey on each member of the site visit team, a program director may contact the chair of the CAA Site Visit Subcommittee at any time to discuss specific concerns regarding a site visit or team member.